Table of Contents

 Can You Roll an Annuity Into an IRA?

 Yes, you can roll over an annuity established with pre-tax dollars into a traditional IRA.
 However, you can roll over only qualified variable annuities.
-Usually, If you apply for rollover, the annuity company will make an electronic payment or issue you a check for the full value of your annuity.
+Usually, If you apply for rollover, the annuity company will make an electronic payment or issue you a check for the total value of your annuity.

 What is a non-qualified annuity?

-A non-qualified annuity or “after-tax retirement annuity” represents a retirement plan that you pay for with after-tax money.
+A non-qualified annuity or “after-tax retirement annuity” represents a retirement plan you pay for with after-tax money.
 Remember, non-qualified annuities are not tax-deductible.

 Meaning of rollovers and transfers